Human Factors Return on Investment Through the Lens of Medical Device Recalls

 Financial Aspects of Recalls

-As of 2015, the cost of a major medical device recall has been as high as $600 million dollars.
+As of 2015, the cost of a major medical device recall has been as high as $600 million.
 [4] Along with the initial cost of the recall, companies must also allocate funds to product disposal, communication, litigation, and logistics that are associated with the recall.
 [4] An example from the pharmaceutical industry shows that just 35% of the total cost is the direct cost of the recall.
 [6] The majority of the expenses include:

 • 49% due to business interruptions,